-The PEFR test is done with a peak expiratory flow monitor.
-This is a simple handheld instrument with a mouthpiece on one end and a scale on the other.
-A small plastic arrow moves when air is blown into the mouthpiece, measuring the airflow speed.
+You’ll use a peak expiratory flow monitor to perform the PEFR test.
+This is a handheld instrument with a mouthpiece on one end and a scale on the other.
+When you blow air into the mouthpiece a small plastic arrow moves.
+This measures the airflow speed.

-When you take the test, you will:
+To take the test, you will:

-- Breathe in as deeply as you can
+- Breathe in as deeply as you can.

 - Blow into the mouthpiece as quickly and as hard as you can.
-Do not put your tongue in front of the mouthpiece
+Do not put your tongue in front of the mouthpiece.

-- Do this three times
+- Do the test three times.

-- Note the highest speed of the three
+- Note the highest speed of the three.

 If you cough or sneeze while breathing out, you will need to start again.